Sound Posts (2006-2011)

 – The project illustrates what can be achieved through cross departmental collaboration and enlightened vision to provide equal access to culture and learning for all children .

 – The skills employed in the development of the sound posts project have developed the creative and technical abilities of the pupils.
-There is evidence that this may have effected their career development aspirations, which is especially important for children with visual impairment.’
+There is evidence that this may have affected their career development aspirations, which is especially important for children with visual impairment.’

 Paul Best BA Dip LA DipUD FLI